jSoboil/Dissertation/README.md

 <br/>

 ## Technical Brief
-This repository stores the code to run a hypothetical case study assessing the practical value of a comprehensive approach to health economic decision-modelling in Middle-Income Country contexts.
-The model is coded in the R language and is based on an original model developed by [Sinanovic E. et al.](https://doi.org/10.1016/j.vaccine.2009.08.004), titled:
+This repository stores the code to run a hypothetical model which is used to assess the practical value of a comprehensive approach to health economic decision-modelling in Middle-Income Country contexts.
+The replicated model is primarily coded in the R language, but it is supplemented with JAGS.
+Note that the replicated model is based on an original model developed by [Sinanovic E. et al.](https://doi.org/10.1016/j.vaccine.2009.08.004), titled:

 >The potential cost-effectiveness of adding a human papillomavirus vaccine to the cervical cancer screening programme in South Africa`

 <br/>

-Before running the model, ensure that the local working directory is set to the location of the .Rproj folder saved on your computer.
-In RStudio, the easiest way to select the local directory path is by pressing Ctrl + Shift + H. Please download JAGS [here](https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/).
-The coding style throughout the model follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:
+Before running the replicated model, please ensure that the local working directory is set to the location of the .Rproj folder on your computer.
+In RStudio, the easiest way to select the local directory path is by pressing Ctrl + Shift + H. You can also download JAGS [here](https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/) if necessary.
+The coding style throughout follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:

 >A Need for Change!
 A Coding Framework for Improving Transparency in Decision Modeling.